 Family Background – Who Are Her Parents?

 Her father is Stanley Hu, and her mother is Elizabeth Hu.
-The family settled in Maryland, where Lydia spent most of her formative years growing up.
+The family settled in Maryland, where Lydia spent most of her formative years.
 Both parents played a key role in encouraging her academic drive and professional ambitions.
+Her parents come from an Asian background, which shaped much of her cultural identity growing up in the United States.

 Lydia Hu Ethnicity and Race